coleenquadros/configuration/README.md

 Notes:
 * Manual changes to AWS resources will be overridden by App-Interface in each run.
 * To be able to use this feature, the `managedTerraformResources` field must exist and equal to `true`.

+#### Manage ElasticSearch via App-Interface (`/openshift/namespace-1.yml`)

+[Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) is a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
+Amazon Elasticsearch can be entirely self-serviced via App-Interface.

+In order to add or update Amazon Elasticsearch Service, you need to add them to the `terraformResources` field.

+- `provider`: must be `elasticsearch`
+- `account`: The AWS account you want to deploy Amazon Elasticsearch Service in.
+- `identifier` - name of resource to create (or update)
+- `defaults`: path relative to [resources](/resources) to a file with default values.
+Note that it starts with `/`.
+[Current options](/resources/terraform/resources/)
+- `output_resource_name`: name of Kubernetes Secret to be created.
+  - `output_resource_name` must be unique across a single namespace (a single secret can **NOT** contain multiple outputs).
+  - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.
+    - For example, for a resource with `identifier` "my-service" and `provider` is set to `elasticsearch`, the created Secret will be called `my-service-elasticsearch`.

+Once the changes are merged, the Amazon Elasticsearch Service will be created (or updated) and a Kubernetes Secret will be created in the same namespace with all relevant details.

+The Secret will contain the following fields:

+- `arn` - Amazon Resource Name (ARN) of the domain.
+- `domain_id` - Unique identifier for the domain.
+- `domain_name` - The name of the Elasticsearch domain.
+- `endpoint` - Domain-specific endpoint used to submit index, search, and data upload requests.
+- `kibana_endpoint` - Domain-specific endpoint for kibana without https scheme.
+- `vpc_id` - If the domain was created inside a VPC, the ID of the VPC.

 #### Manage RDS databases via App-Interface (`/openshift/namespace-1.yml`)